 Car problems Renault

-Car problems with Renault: common issues by model and what you can do about them
+Car problems with Renault: common issues per model and what you can do about them

 Over the years, Renault has built up a mixed reputation when it comes to reliability.
-Many models are known for their comfort and practical qualities.
-Even so, there are some persistent problem areas.
+Many models are known for their comfort and practical features.
+Even so, there are a few persistent problem areas.
 Electronics, automatic gearboxes and various sensors in particular regularly cause faults.
-In daily use you notice this through warning lights coming on, jerky driving behaviour or a car that suddenly goes into limp mode.
+In daily use this shows up as warning lights coming on, jerky driving behaviour or a car that goes into limp mode.
 Sometimes the car stops altogether.
 This article zooms in on the most common problems per model and gives you practical, real-world tips.

 ‘ The car then only delivers limited power. ’